cbm-fles/flesnet/doc/flesnet_minimal_example.md

 ```
 Keep this terminal open.

-With our shared memory microslice input source ready, we can start FLESnet.
-In this most simple example, we will start FLESnet so that one entry node and one build node is represented using one FLESnet process.
+With our shared memory microslice input source ready, we can start Flesnet.
+In this most simple example, we will start Flesnet so that one entry node and one build node is represented using one Flesnet process.

 ```
 ./flesnet -t zeromq -i 0 -I shm:/fles_in_shared_memory/0 -o 0 -O shm:fles_out_shared_memory/0 --timeslice-size 20 --processor-instances 1 -e "./tsclient -i shm:%s -o file:timeslice_archive.tsa -n 15"
 ```

 - `-t`: We are using the ZeroMQ transport layer to exchange information between entry and build nodes.
-This makes more sense when we use seperate FLESnet instances for entry and build nodes.
-Here, this singke process will do the work of both.
+This makes more sense when we use separate Flesnet instances for entry and build nodes.
+Here, this single process will do the work of both.
 - `-i`: The input index of this `flesnet` instance.
 Example: When `-i` is set to 2, this entry node will read from the 3rd (indexing starts at 0) input source, defined with the `-I` flag.
-Again, this makes more sense when having seperate entry and build nodes.
+Again, this makes more sense when having separate entry and build nodes.
 - `I`: List of input sources.
 See use of `-i` flag.
 - `-o`: Output index.
-Simililar to the `-i` flag, but refers to the output sink of this FLESnet instance.
+Similar to the `-i` flag, but refers to the output sink of this Flesnet instance.
 Example: When `-o` is set to 1, this build node will write the built timeslices into the 2nd (indexing starts at 0) output sink, defined with the `-O` flag.
-Again, this makes more sense, when having seperate entry and build nodes.
+Again, this makes more sense, when having separate entry and build nodes.
 - `-O`: List of output sinks.
 See use of `-o` flag.
 - `--timeslice-size`: Defines how many microslices will make up one timeslice (This does not include overlap.
 The overlap concept will be explained within a dedicated section).
 - `--processor-instances`: The amount of `-e` executions.